 b) Claim forms

 Collect a claim form from your Finance Office or PIPS Contact.
 Complete the form and submit it to your Finance Officer or PIPS Contact , together with your receipts and other evidence.
 The exact process may vary depending on your University.
 If in doubt, check with your PIPS Contact.

-Please ensure you claim your PIPS expenses back as soon as possible, either monthly or after 3 months maximum.
+Please ensure you claim your PIPS expenses back as soon as possible, either during your PIPS or within 3 months of the end of your PIPS.
 Universities have financial regulations that mean expenses must be processed within certain time frames.
 It is therefore your responsibility to submit your claims in a timely manner.

-For any other queries about claiming PIPS expenses, get in touch with your PIPS Contact.
+For any other queries about claiming PIPS expenses, please get in touch with your PIPS Contact.